-Novorossiysk, a city in southern Russia, is located in the south-west of Krasnodar krai, on the coast of Novorossiyskaya (Tsemesskaya) Bay of the Black Sea.
+Novorossiysk is a city in southern Russia located in the south-west of Krasnodar krai, on the coast of Novorossiyskaya (Tsemesskaya) Bay of the Black Sea.
 It is an important transport hub of the region.
 Novorossiysk sea port is one of the largest Russian sea ports that inlcudes a passenger, freight and oil loading ports.
 Novorossiysk is also a naval base of the Russian Black Sea Fleet.

 It is considered that the first people inhabited the outskirts of present Novorossiysk in the Paleolithic era.
 In the 5th century B.C., it was a town of Bata located on the border with the kingdom of Bosporus with the capital in Pantikapeya (present Kerch).
 Bata was a Greek town mainly engaged in trade of grain and fish.